Is Guilt Making Us Ill?

 While perhaps as a Jew I’ve become accustomed to this cultural phenomenon but it’s also easy to lose sight as to the effect it might have on our health.

 Typically in society we are taught that emotions revolve around thoughts and therefore can be rationalised.
-However my belief is that the important emotions aren’t generated by our thoughts but rather by our mid-brain / body.
+However my belief is that the important emotions aren’t generated by our thoughts but rather by the emotional brain and body.

 Imagine sitting on a pin.
 Our body would send us the symptom of pain.
 Once you remove the pin, your body can stop sending the symptom.
 Similarly, our bodies are constantly evaluating the world around us.
 They then try communicate an honest perception of the situation to us.